Veterinarian Kevin Fitzgerald Plays Not My Job

 SAGAL: Yeah.
 Also, of course, his voice on your home answering machine.
 Carl, who is Kevin Fitzgerald playing for?

-KASELL: Peter, Kevin is playing for Charlie and Regina Bruce of Denver, Colorado.
+KASELL: Peter, Kevin is playing for Charlie and Regina Bruce of Denver, Colo.

 FITZGERALD: I think he was in Tower of Power.